 Tables of contents are set to align on the decimal and to hang.

-Headings in quotations are capitalized according to the rules set out above, but punctuation is not edited.
+Headings in quotations and extracts are capitalized according to the rules set out above, but punctuation is not edited.

 Titles of works in references are capitalized according to the rules of the reference style being used.
 In all reference styles, original punctuation of the titles of works is preserved.